-Soon after the Germans killed Zygmunt, they shelled and destroyed the single house in Ulica Kopalna, the Piotrzkiewicz family home.
+Soon after the Germans killed Zygmunt, they shelled and destroyed the single house in Ulica Kopalna.

-After Zygmunt's funeral service, friends carried his coffin to the Łyczakówski cemetery.
+After Zygmunt’s funeral service, friends carried his coffin to the Łyczakówski cemetery.
 The mourners expected a prepared grave but found nowhere to intern him.
-They had forgotten they needed a death certificate before burial and were told by the woman at the cemetery office that if they produced one the next day, they could bury him in what the woman described as a “big hole” due to be dug for the prisoners the Russians had killed.
+They had forgotten they needed a death certificate before burial.
+The woman at the cemetery office told them that if they produced one the next day, they could bury him in what the woman described as a “big hole” due to be dug for the prisoners the Russians had killed.
 The next day a mass grave appeared next to the Austrian War Cemetery.
-Adam does not know who did the digging.
+Adam did not know who did the digging.

 “They were bringing them the whole day from the three prisons, all naked, not well covered and you could see hands and legs sticking out.”